Code-Institute-Submissions/fdasabino-Portfolio-Project_JulyResub/README.md

 ## 2. User Experience (UX)

 ### 2.1.
+User Stories

+### 2.2.
 Visitors can

 - Submit a form directly from the website's contact form at the bottom of the page.
 The form is validated using Javascript, and sent using EmailJS.
-Once that is completed they receive an alert message letting them know their message has been sent sucessfully.
+  Once that is completed they receive a success message letting them know their message has been sent successfully.

+- Have access to a link that takes them to my CV page.

 - Have access to Milestones, future and current projects.

-### 2.2.
+### 2.3.
 First Time Visitor Goals

 1. As a First Time Visitor, I want to easily understand the main purpose of the page and navigate to the information needed.
 2. As a First Time Visitor, I want to look for modern UX and a not very home page where an user gets constant feedback of their position on the page.

-### 2.3.
+### 2.4.
 Returning Visitor Goals

 1. As a Returning Visitor, I want to find more information about milestones and development.
 2. As a Returning Visitor, I want to find updated projects section and more information about current developments.